 You can easily walk there from one of the narrow streets of the old town but you can also take an elevator if you’re tired or jet-legged after your long flight.
 On the highest peak of the Castle park there is a cute fountain as well, its water is pretty refreshing during summer after a hike to the top!

-2. Get up Mont Boron
+2. Hike to the Mont Boron

 For those who suffer from a special travel disease called ‘view obsession’ (apparently I am one such sufferer), Mont Boron is just the right medicine.
 This 191-meter-tall hill is located just after the port of Nice and right before a stunning village called Villefranche Sur Mer.
 The best way to get up there is to take the number 14 bus, which is very frequent and which you can hop onto from the many bus stops throughout the centre.

 I tried to walk up Mont Boron on my own at first, but the route was not really built for pedestrians.
 There is also almost no shade on the way up so the 40 degrees heat wave made me too lazy and I decided to pay around 2 euros for a one-way trip instead.
 Why should you go up Mont Boron?
 Because you get nice fresh air up there, a little forest to chill in and amazing views across the eastern part of the French Riviera.
 Definitely one of the top romantic things to do in Nice for couple travellers!
 Mont Boron is my personal top thing to do in Nice!

 3. Beach Round Trip

 Hell yeah, beaching is definitely one of the top things to do in Nice!
 There are as many beaches in Nice as there are stars in the sky.
 Alright, this might be a little bit exaggerated but the Niçoise coast is famous for its long coastline.
 There are a few beaches in and around Nice, you just need to choose between the popular ones (in other words, the public ones) or the private areas.
 The public beaches are free of charge but the private ones can be a bit more fancy.

 There is also the possibility to find quieter beach areas – as an example we saw a cool swimming spot just before the port.
 It wasn’t a regular beach so much as a rocky bay with access to the water.
 It might be less comfy but certainly is more adventurous!
 Don’t forget your water shoes, they will be very handy on the French Riviera’s stony shores.
 When hopping from a beach to another make sure to take a walk along the famous Promenade d’Anglais.